Customer service interview questions

 Interview question: Tell me about a time you’ve dealt with a difficult person

-This one is all about showing you can go ‘above and beyond’ in the call of duty.
+Translation: Can you go ‘above and beyond’ in the call of duty?

 Your ability to serve customers politely and efficiently should be a given at this stage, but the interviewer wants to know if you’re passionate enough about helping people to do more than is expected.